-For the CMO, this is indispensable for resource management.
+For the Chief Marketing Officer, this is indispensable for resource management.
 The budget sets limits and avoids excessive expenses, encouraging investment in effective actions with higher ROI.

-Although planning this type of document is something extremely relevant, the process may not be so simple.
-This is what motivated us to create this post, in which we will explain:
+Although planning this type of document is something critical, the process may not be so simple.
+This is what inspired us to write this article, in which we will explain:

-The development of a solid marketing budget involves, first and foremost, an extensive understanding of your business reality.
+The development of a solid marketing budget involves, first, an extensive understanding of your business reality.

-Therefore, carry out internal research to understand the company’s investment capacity for the coming year.
-For this, of course, it is necessary to involve other decision-makers.
+Therefore, conduct internal research to understand the company’s investment capacity for the coming year.
+To accomplish this, it is necessary to involve other decision-makers.

-Besides looking internally, it is important to look externally as well.
+In addition to looking internally, it is important to look externally as well.
 How is your company doing in the market?
-Are there companies putting your market share at risk?
+Are there companies threatening your market share?
 Is it time to take bold actions, or is it better to adopt a conservative posture for now?

 To answer these and other questions, you can conduct a SWOT analysis.

-This tool allows you to identify the opportunities and threats surrounding the company, leading to a more efficient reflection towards the priorities of your marketing efforts.
+This tool allows you to identify the opportunities and threats surrounding the company, leading to a more efficient reflection of the priorities of your marketing efforts.